Kashin98/Kashin98/README.md

 **Kashin98/Kashin98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 ### I Am -
 A Mechanical engineering graduate who builds websites and edits videos in my free time.
+I currently work as a SDE-1.

 ### I Commonly Work With -
-LANGUAGES & FRAMEWORKS - Java, TypeScript, JavaScript (Angular), CSS (Bootstrap 4), HTML

-AWS SERVICES - AWS S3, CloudFront, Lex & Polly (Alexa)
+Java 8 (Spring), MongoDB, MySQL, Angular 2+, AngularJS, RabbitMQ, Kettle (Hitachi Pentaho), TypeScript, JavaScript.

 ### Other Stuff I Do -
 Adobe Premiere Pro (Video Editing)